neumino/neumino.github.io/movies.md

 ### Fifty Shades Freed
-*Released on 2018-02-07, vote average 6.4*
+*Released on 2018-02-07, vote average 6.2*

-The third installment of the Fifty Shades Trilogy.
+Believing they have left behind shadowy figures from their past, newlyweds Christian and Ana fully embrace an inextricable connection and shared life of luxury.
+But just as she steps into her role as Mrs. Grey and he relaxes into an unfamiliar stability, new threats could jeopardize their happy ending before it even begins.

 <iframe id="player"
 	type="text/html"